 Take a trek along the new Nature Walk and discover a different view of the prairie!
 Explore Conner Prairie’s natural setting up close as you walk through a forest and along the top of a levee that is flanked by woods, farmland, prairie and the White River.
 Along the way you will discover plant and animal life that call this part of Conner Prairie their home.
 Take a break on one of several benches along the path, and stay quiet to listen for and spot different critters rustling around you.
 Talk about the importance of nature, and learn how land was used in the past by Native Americans and William Conner, and how it is being used today.
 At the end of the trail you will find the Lookout, an elevated observation deck, that provides a wonderful view of the restored prairie, which was created to attract certain migratory birds.

 The Nature Walk trailhead is located between Prairietown and 1863 Civil War Journey, near the covered bridge.
 The distance from the trailhead to the Lookout, at the trail's end, and back is 2/3 mile long.
 If you walk from the Welcome Center to the Lookout and back to the Welcome Center, you've walked 1.2 miles!
+Grab one of our Adventure Backpacks, in the Welcome Center, loaded with activities, toys and tools to give young adventurers in the group more ways to discover nature.

 Come Out and Play!